 Keeping your message clear.
 A speech is meant to have one salient point – to argue one perspective, support one conclusion, or inspire an act.
 Speeches can be severely impaired when you try to argue too many different things at once.
 Stick to one approachable, clear idea and build support around it.
 This will make your position clear to your audience while also inspiring them to share your opinion.
 Remember: always return to your main point in one way or another.

 Watching the length.
-Once you get passionate about your speech, you may fall prey to the classic mistake of writing too much, Remember, less is often more.
-You want to make your point clearly, passionately and effectively, but not at the expense of your audience’s valuable time.
-It doesn’t matter how excited and enthused you are, or how inspirational your speak is; if you talk, and talk, and talk for too long, you’ll lose your audience – so watch the length of your speech!
+Once you get passionate about your speech, you may fall prey to the classic mistake of writing too much.
+Remember, less is often more.
+You want to make your point clearly, passionately, and effectively, but not at the expense of your audience’s valuable time.
+It doesn’t matter how excited and enthused you are, or how inspirational your speech is; if you talk, and talk, and talk for too long, you’ll lose your audience – so watch the length of your speech!

 Organizing.
 Like with an essay or research paper, you need to stay organized and make your speech easy to understand.
 This includes having a valid and captivating introduction, a logical progression of points, and a neat conclusion to wrap up.
-You’re introduction should always work to expose the audience to the reason for your speech; the main part of your speech should support that reason, and your conclusion should wrap up what you’ve said.
-Keep organized and give your speech in a logical, easily comprehensible way.
+Your introduction should always work to expose the audience to the reason for your speech; the main part of your speech should support that reason, and your conclusion should wrap up what you’ve said.
+Stay organized and present your speech in a logical, easily comprehensible way.